jonbartels/governance/governance.md

 - Composed of 5–9 individuals including Maintainers and active Contributors.
 - Members serve 1-year renewable terms.
 - Elections are held annually via Contributor vote.

+The current and historical list of Steering Committee members can be found in the [`steering_committee.md`](./steering_committee.md) file.

 ## 5. Decision-Making